alifar76/biological-convergence/README.md

 Input
 ------

-The pipeline requires an QIIME compatible OTU table and mapping file as its input.
-The publicly available dataset of the lean/obese study, as obtained via qiita, is provided with the pipeline.
+The pipeline requires a QIIME compatible OTU table and mapping file as its input.
+The publicly available dataset of the [lean-obese study](http://www.ncbi.nlm.nih.gov/pubmed/19043404), as obtained via [qiita](http://qiita.ucsd.edu), is provided with the pipeline.

 Output